BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 Parts that are poor candidates for inclusion are:
 - parts that cannot be sourced by individuals
-- parts with no public documentation (community-provided documentation counts)
+- parts with no public documentation (community-provided documentation and libraries count)
 - parts that cannot be hand-soldered (including with hot air), primarily BGA
 - extremely integrated parts which do not have a clean block boundary or interface
 - niche parts